kylecreate/100DaysOfCode/logs/r3-log.md

   * What JavaScript is, how JavaScript works, how to do basic math, and how to round numbers using Math.round().

   ### Thoughts:
   * I decided to go back and learn JavaScript slowly because I feel like I still don't really understand it after all of the time I spent learning it originally.
 It definitely is like learning a second language.
-My goal after this is to have a better understanding of JavaScript and work on more projects!
+My goal after this is to have a better understanding of JavaScript and work on more projects for my portfolio!
+My goal is to take my time and learn, take notes, read more, and work on exercises whenever and wherever I can.

   ### Time spent working
   * 1.25 hrs